apache/artemis-examples/examples/features/clustered/clustered-grouping/readme.md

 # JMS Clustered Grouping Example

-Before continuing please **read the caveats about clustered grouping** in the "Message Grouping" chapter of ActiveMQ Artemis User Guide.
+Before continuing please **read the caveats about clustered grouping** in the "Message Grouping" chapter of Apache Artemis User Guide.
 In short, **clustered grouping is not recommended**.

 If you have not already done so, [prepare the broker distribution](../../../../README.md#getting-started) before running the example.